cds-astro/cds-votable-rust/crates/cli/README.md

                                   `push_group ... @push_group ... @push_group @@push_group @@push_group (@<@<)`
                                   `push_group ... @push_group ... @push_group @@push_group @< @push_group`
                                 Remark: `@@xxx` is a short version of `@> @xxx`.
+  -z, --vizier-org-names      Extract original column names from VizieR description ending by '(org_name)' and put it inn the non-standard 'viz:org_name' attribute, be aware of the risk of false-detections!
   -s, --streaming             Use streaming mode: only for large XML files with a single table, and if the input format is the same as the output format
   -h, --help                  Print help
 ```